totaljs/messenger/readme.md

 options.target = 'channel'; // or "user"
 options.idtarget = 'idchannel' // or "iduser"
-options.body = 'MARKDOWN MESSAGE'; // how to perform like? just send ":thumbs-up:" in body
+options.body = 'MARKDOWN MESSAGE'; // how to perform like? just send ":thumbs-up:" in body options.secret = false; // is the message a secret message?

 // OPTIONAL
 options.id = 'ID MESSAGE'; // for editing of an existing message